Omar1CHTAIBA/Bootloader/README.md

 # x86 Bootloader

-A minimal **x86 real-mode bootloader** written in assembly (NASM).
+A **x86 real-mode bootloader** written in assembly (NASM).
 Boots in QEMU, prints a welcome message, and serves as a foundation for learning operating system development from scratch.